Punjabi Folklore: 3 Breathtaking Tales To Shed Tears

 Sassi Punnu’s Death

 Punnu’s brother carried Punnu off on the marriage night and returned to their town, Kitcham.
 The following day when Sassi heard about this incident, she couldn’t take this grief and ran barefoot to Kitcham.
-She met a Shepard on the way and prayed to God to stash her, and the earth opened up and swallowed her.
+She passed by a shepherd on the way.
+Tired and heartbroken, she prayed to God to bring her death.
+Miraculously, the earth slit open and swallowed her.

 On the other side, when Punnu listened to this, he prayed the same and was buried in the same valley.
-This ended their love story, and they met the divine.
+This ended their love story, as they ascended to the Divine.
 There are graves still existing in the mountainous valley.
 Shah Abdul Latif has paid a beautiful tribute by writing Sufi poetry about their romance.

 Wrapping Up